PH-Tools/CarbonCheck/docs/content/FAQ/index.md

 > Check out the [Reporting](/{{< gh_pages_name >}}/reporting/) page for a detailed how-to guide.

 ### Can I use CarbonCheck on a Mac?
-> Yes.
-CarbonCheck works on both Mac and Windows.
-Note that WUFI-Passive only works on Windows however.
+> No. CarbonCheck currently only supports Windows OS.